nchankov/sra/README.md

    you have to set the email address (check Requirements point 2) and pushbullet token (check Requirements point 1)

+3. if you want to allow certain IPs to be skipped when the user is logged in, then create .ip file (or copy the .ip.sample) and enter the allowed IPs one at a row.
+You can use partial IPs e.g. 192.168 and it would match all ip starting with that

 2. Run activate.sh in the sra directory
 ```
 ./activate.sh